CalARVRCourse/hw2-simulated-ar-fa24/README.md

 }
 ```

-And then our AR Button 1 will inherit from this script and implement this function.
+And then our `AR Button 1` will inherit from this script and implement this function.
 For a simple interaction we will make the object move up by 10cm when pressed.
-In AR Button 1, Add Component -> New Script and name it “ARButton1”.
+In `AR Button 1`, `Add Component->New Script` and name it “ARButton1”.
 Open this script and place the following code:

 ```C++
 using System.Collections;